chidiwilliams/chidiwilliams.com/content/post/the-temporal-dead-zone-in-javascript.md

 The `let` declaration is hoisted to the top of the block.
 So the first call to `showA()` prints the value of `a` after it is hoisted but before it is initialized.
 The variable has no value yet.
 And trying to access it throws a `ReferenceError`.

-We call this _period of time_ after entering the scope of a variable but before its initialization the Temporal Dead Zone (TDZ).
+We call this _period_ after entering the scope of a variable but before its initialization the Temporal Dead Zone (TDZ).

 ```js
 var a = 'global';